-Workers’ Compensation is designed to help you if you have been injured in any way during the course of your work.
+Workers compensation is designed to help you if you have been injured in any way during the course of your work.

 Your particular needs are our focus and our service is always personalised to your situation.
-There is no handballing between less qualified junior staff at Travis Schultz Law.
+There is no handballing between less qualified junior staff at Travis Schultz & Partners.
 We allocate one of our highly experienced compensation law specialists to you to get the best possible outcome and get you back on track.

 Workers compensation process in Queensland

 No two work-related injuries or accidents are the same as everyone’s situation is unique.

 If you have been injured at work or because of the work you were doing, there are two types of claims: